build CLI apps in dart - part 2

 The answer is that DCli does use futures and you too can use futures in a DCli script.

-The longer answer is; in a cli script, futures are a pain and for most requirements don’t provide any advantage.
-DCli goes to considerable length to shield you from having to use futures so unless you are doing something tricky; stay away from them.
+The longer answer is; that in a CLI script, futures are a pain and for most requirements don’t provide any advantage.
+DCli goes to considerable lengths to shield you from having to use futures so unless you are doing something tricky; stay away from them.

 With that done let’s get back to building our first app.